 Around 4 AM when I saw some movement near the buses I went on to investigate and found out there was a bus scheduled at 5 AM, not to Manali, but to Mandi (a small hill-station in Himachal Pradesh and Manali is about 3 hours from there).

-We decided to take it as we were bored to death and with that 5 AM bus started our Delhi-Leh Road Trip.
+We decided to take it as we were bored to death and with that 5 AM bus started our Delhi to Leh Road Trip.
 Also, the conductor suggested there would be plenty of connecting buses to Manali leaving every 10mins from Mandi.
 The bus was a “state-bus” (government) so you have an idea of its state.
-The seats have negligible cushion(that too with scabbed out pieces) but you cannot complain because the fare is too less.
-However, after traveling for over 10 hours in a bus like that, all your body parts definitely complain to you for being a cheapster.
+The seats have a negligible cushion(that too with scabbed out pieces) but you cannot complain because the fare is too less.
+However, after traveling for over 10 hours on a bus like that, all your body parts definitely complain to you for being a cheapster.

 — Advertisement —

 2nd July, 7:05 P.M.